The Best St. Patrick’s Day Parades in the U.S.

 New Orleans, Louisiana

-By the time St. Patrick’s Day rolls around, it’ll have been less than two weeks since Mardi Gras and the two months of parades that preceded it.
+By the time St. Patrick’s Day rolls around, it’ll have been just three weeks since Mardi Gras and the two months of parades that preceded it.
 That hardly matters, because this is New Orleans, and these people will find any reason to parade.

 Now, you may know New Orleans for its Creole culture.
 But what you might not know is that the Big Easy also has a strong history of Irish heritage, dating back to the 1700s when Irish Catholics were fleeing religious persecution.
 They were naturally simpatico with the Creole Catholics—at least as far as religious practices go—and today, there are two major hedonistic holidays of vaguely Catholic origin celebrated back-to-back.
 BUT THAT’S NOT ALL: New Orleanians also celebrate St. Joseph’s Day, an Italian Catholic holiday, on March 19.
 (You see?
 Another reason for a parade!)

 The New Orleans St. Patrick’s Day Parade is actually a series of parades that runs for three weeks (seriously, ANY reason!).
-Things start on March 11 with the Molly's at the Market & Jim Monaghan’s Parade in the French Quarter (Monaghan being of the Erin Rose fame, aka the place in New Orleans everyone tells you to go to get a frozen Irish coffee).
 You can click here for the full list of parades and block parties, but the ones you definitely don’t want to miss are the ones happening in the Irish Channel, the historic neighborhood largely settled by Irish immigrants in the early 1800s.
-Be sure to hit the Irish Channel Parade at 1 pm on Saturday, March 12, which will of course involve green beads and other Irish-themed throws…like cabbages, carrots, and onions.
+Be sure to hit the Irish Channel Parade at 1 pm on Saturday, March 11, which will of course involve green beads and other Irish-themed throws… like cabbages, carrots, and onions.
 (Essentially, the Irish spin on the Cajun Trinity.)

 New York City, New York

 While the parade itself is the main attraction, there’s no shortage of places in NYC to keep the party going.
 The DUMBO waterfront food hall Time Out Market opens at 8 am, delivering St. Patrick’s-themed drink specials all day (including green beer, Guinness, whiskey, and a special “Lucky Charm” cocktail) and live performances by the Brooklyn Irish Dance Company in the evening.
-Starting at 3pm, you can hang out in your own “glasshouse” drinking “Irish margaritas,” Guinness, and green beer at Watermark’s Winter Wonderland on Pier 15.
+Starting at 3 pm, you can hang out in your own “glasshouse” drinking “Irish margaritas,” Guinness, and green beer at Watermark on Pier 15.

-If by 6pm you’ve somehow not yet begun to drink, join the Barcrawlerz Kiss Me, I’m Irish: NYC St. Patrick’s Day Bar Crawl that runs until 2am.
-(If you need a practice session, they’re also doing one on Saturday, March 13.)
-At 7pm, hop aboard the St. Patrick’s Day booze cruise on the Hudson with Event Cruises NYC, and if you’re still standing/swaying around 10pm, head over to House of Yes in Bushwick for their weekly party, Dirty Thursday: Get Lucky edition.
+If by 6 pm you’ve somehow not yet begun to drink, join the Barcrawlerz Kiss Me, I’m Irish: NYC St. Patrick’s Day Bar Crawl that runs until 2 am.
+(If you need a do-over, they’re also doing one on Saturday, March 18.)
+If you're still standing by 11:30 pm, hop aboard the St. Patrick’s Day booze cruise on the Hudson with Event Cruises NYC.
 Oh, and there’s also ALL the Irish pubs along the way.
 All of them.

 San Antonio, Texas

-The annual dyeing of the river is an event in and of itself, happening twice this year on March 17 and March 19 at 1pm both days, while the weekend-long festivities start on St. Patrick’s Day (Thursday, March 17).
-This year’s river parade will be held Saturday, March 19 at 4pm, and will feature a procession of 12 Irish-themed decorated floats with costumed characters and bagpipers.
-Other events worth checking out over the weekend include the Shamrock-N-Roll concert at the Arneson River Theatre on March 17, the 3rd Annual Tater Tot Eating Contest on March 18 at 3pm, the Lucky Dog Parade and Costume Contest on March 19 at 2pm, and the Howl at the Moon St. Patrick’s Day Street Fest & Silent Disco all day starting at noon.
+The annual dyeing of the river is an event in and of itself, happening twice this year on March 17 and March 18 at 1 pm on Friday, and 11 am and 1 pm on Saturday, while the weekend-long festivities start on St. Patrick’s Day (Friday, March 17).
+This year’s river parade will be held Saturday, March 18 at 2 pm, and will feature a procession of 12 Irish-themed decorated floats with costumed characters and bagpipers.
+Other events worth checking out over the weekend include the BexarBrass concert at the The Good Kind on March 17, a St. Patrick's Artisan Show all weekend on the River Walk, a free performance by Golden Reign at the Arneson River Theater on March 18 at 2 pm, and plenty of bar crawls.
+Shamrock and roll.

 Sunday, March 20

-And because this is Boston, the St. Patrick’s Day celebrations run strong all week, with one of the big highlights being the annual series of concerts from Boston’s own Celtic punk rock group Dropkick Murphys, who’ll play the House of Blues on March 17, 18, and 19, and the Roadrunner in Brighton on March 20.
-Another popular annual tradition is the Southie St. Patrick’s Day Road Race; it’s already sold out for 2022, so plan early for next year.
+And because this is Boston, the St. Patrick’s Day celebrations run strong all week, with one of the big highlights being the annual series of concerts from Boston’s own Celtic punk rock group Dropkick Murphys, who’ll play the MGM Music Hall on March 16, 17 and 18, and the House of Blues on the 19.
+Another popular annual tradition is the Southie St. Patrick’s Day Road Race; it’s already sold out for 2023, so plan early for next year.
+Registration opens mid-December.
 (FYI, Dropkick Murphys design the shirts for the first 600 registered runners.)
-There are many, many, MANY bar crawls in Boston for St. Patrick’s Day, but a good one to kick off parade weekend with is the Get Lucky Pub Crawl on Saturday, March 19, starting at 11am with 30+ stops and party trolleys to shuttle you and your 6,000 new best friends between them.
+There are many, many, MANY bar crawls in Boston for St. Patrick’s Day, but a good one to kick off parade weekend with is the Get Lucky Pub Crawl on Saturday, March 18, starting at 11 am with 30+ stops and party trolleys to shuttle you and your 6,000 new best friends between them.
 And while you’re here, pay homage to Southie’s oldest bar, Amrhein's (opened in 1890), which also boasts the oldest hand-carved bar in America.

-Held since 1771, Philadelphia’s St. Patrick’s Day Parade is the second-oldest in the country after NYC’s festivities and—following two years of pandemic cancellations—will celebrate its belated 250th anniversary in 2022, drawing 200,000 participants and 100,00 spectators to the streets of Philly.
-This year’s big event will be held on Sunday, March 13, beginning at 9am with the procession of the grand marshals, a commemorative mass at 9:15am at St. Patrick’s Church, and the parade at 11am.
+Held since 1771, Philadelphia’s St. Patrick’s Day Parade is the second-oldest in the country after NYC’s festivities and—following two years of pandemic cancellations—celebrated its belated 250th anniversary in 2022, drawing 200,000 participants and 100,00 spectators to the streets of Philly.
+This year’s big event will be held on Sunday, March 12, beginning at 9 am with the procession of the grand marshals, a commemorative mass at 9:15 am at St. Patrick’s Church, and the parade at 11 am.

-There’s also the two-day Shamrock Crawl, with events on Saturday, March 12, as well as Thursday, March 17, starting at noon and hitting over 50 bars and restaurants.
-Another two-day option: Barcrawlerz Kiss Me I’m Irish: Philadelphia St. Patrick’s Day Bar Crawl on March 12 and March 18.
-And yet another option: the St. Patty’s Pub Crawl on Thursday, March 17 at 5pm.
-Oh look, and another: Lucky’s St. Patrick’s Day Bar Crawl on March 19, which features a costume contest with a $1,000-prize!
+There’s also the Shamrock Crawl on Saturday, March 11, hitting over 30 bars and restaurants.
+Another option, this time two days: Barcrawlerz Kiss Me, I'm Irish: Philadelphia St. Patrick's day Bar Crawl March 17 and 19.
+And yet another option: the St. Patty's Pub Crawl on Thursday, March 17 at 5 pm.
+Oh look, and another: Lucky’s St. Patrick’s Day Bar Crawl on March 17 on 18.
+Buy a ticket and attend one, or both days.
+Plus you get a special cup.

-The parade kicks off at noon on Saturday, March 12, though revelers can get things started earlier with the 8th Annual St. Patrick’s Parade 5K at 9:45am, followed by a “Luck of the Square” celebration at Colony Square.
-And because this is St. Patrick’s Day, aka the biggest bar day of the year, you can bet all the local bars will be in on the green beer action; keep the party going at the Midtown Green Mile Block Party and the annual St. Patrick’s Day Block Party in Buckhead, both of which claim to be Atlanta’s largest St. Patrick’s Day party.
+The parade kicks off at noon on Saturday, March 11, though revelers can get things started earlier with the 8th Annual St. Patrick’s Parade 5K at 9:45 am, followed by a “Luck of the Square” celebration at Colony Square.
+And because this is St. Patrick’s Day, AKA the biggest bar day of the year, you can bet all the local bars will be in on the green beer action; keep the party going at the Midtown Green Mile Block Party and the annual St. Patrick’s Day Block Party in Buckhead, both of which claim to be Atlanta’s largest St. Patrick’s Day party.
 You be the judge!

 Hot Springs, Arkansas